NADIXY/NADIXY/README.md

-<h1 align="center">👋 Hello</h1>
+<h1 align="center">👋 Hello 🇵🇹</h1>

 <!--
 ![fuernadja](https://github.com/user-attachments/assets/0f5fe64a-d57f-4c5a-8861-a45a56c63b81)
 -->

 ## :eyes: About Me
-I am a Fullstack Mobile App Developer (Android & iOS) with a professional medical background and a passionate software developer.
+I am from Portugal 🇵🇹 a Fullstack Mobile App Developer (Android & iOS) with a professional medical background and a passionate software developer.

 ---